Health Information and Tools > Patient Care Handouts > Learning About a Growth Plate Fracture in Children

 Treatment will depend on how serious the break is and its location.

-The doctor may have put the broken bone in a splint or a cast.
-That will allow it to heal or keep it stable until your child sees a doctor in follow-up.
+Your child's doctor may have put the broken bone in a splint or a cast.
+That will allow it to heal or keep it stable until your child sees another doctor.
 It may take weeks or months for your child's break to heal.

 Your child may only need a cast or splint.
 Some breaks may need surgery to realign the bone or keep it in place.